 10. All commercial and broadcast copyright to the film will belong to the film-maker.

-11. By entering this competition, all Finalists give the ACC&C permission to show their film at Touring Festival Screenings (August – September 2020) and the Award night in Canberra (September 2020).
+11. By entering this competition, all Finalists give the ACC&C permission to show their film at Touring Festival Screenings (November 2020) and the Award night in Canberra (November 2020).
+NB: All subject to Covid-19 developments and restrictions.

-The Judges of the Spiritus Short Film Prize makes awards to films and to filmmakers according to the following criteria:
+The Judges of the Spiritus Short Film Prize make awards to films and to filmmakers according to the following criteria:

 - respect for human dignity and human rights;